 What Are the Side Effects of Spinal Block?

 - Depending on the drugs administered, you may or may not be able to maintain sufficient muscle strength, which means you may not be able to move around, even with assistance.
 Either way, obstetric caregivers will recommend you to stay in bed after you’ve had a spinal block.
-You will also need an IV and constant fetal monitoring.

 - If opioids are used, especially ones such as fentanyl, it can cause itchiness around the nose and lips.
 Some women also get nauseous and throw up during labour.